LaurenJA/automatic-curtain/README.md

 #### Sampling rate
 Under the Auto model, the status will be checked every 0.2 seconds, so the sampling rate should be 5 times per seconds.
 #### Bus Protocol
-The interface of the light sensor:OPT3001 and proximity sensor:APDS9960 are IIC, so use the IIC bus protocol.
+The interface of the light sensor:OPT3001 and proximity sensor:APDS9960 are I2C, so use the I2C bus protocol.
 #### Low level implementation: kernel or user space and why?
 User space.
-Because the main application runs in user space and operation the hardware.
+As this can provided fast enough sampling and processing, without having to modeify the kernel.
 #### Data flow from hardware to GUI to output with data formats, latencies,processing and conversions.
 Not provided
 #### Buffering of data: how many samples?